 But I didn’t want to just leave it that.

 Over the years of my career, I’ve faced challenges, enjoyed successes and failures, and have learned my share of lessons.
 And no doubt many of you have gone through (or are going through) similar things.
-My hope is to touch on these types of subjects as well in hopes of helping and inspiring some of you.
+My hope is to touch on these topics as well as hopefully amuse, help, and inspire along the way.

 In addition, I’ve had friends and relatives ask for tips and recommendations over the years across a multitude of topics – from products to services to whatever else.
 I plan to share some of my recommendations with you over time in hopes you too will benefit.